 What documents do I need to submit when I apply?
-Applicants to the 9th grade need to submit the Impact Academy application (3 pages, online or paper).
+Applicants to the 7th and 9th grade need to submit the Impact Academy application (3 pages, online or paper).
 Applicants to 10th, 11th or 12th grade must also submit their high school transcripts, attendance records and discipline records.

 Can I apply as part of the HUSD application process?
 No. Impact Academy’s enrollment process is completely separate from HUSD.

 If I apply, am I guaranteed a spot?
 No. Impact Academy is a small school with a limited number of spaces in each grade level.
-When you apply for 9th grade you are entered into a lottery from which the 9th grade class will be chosen.
+When you apply for 7th and 9th grade you are entered into a lottery from which the 7th and 9th grade class will be chosen.
 If you are applying for 10th or 11th grade, the number of available spaces will depend on how many of our current students plan to return for the following year.

 If I am offered a spot, how long will I have to decide?
 Students must confirm their intent to attend within a month after they are first offered a spot.
 A “Confirmation Form” will be included with the Offer Letter; this form can be returned by mail, email or in person.
 Students who apply after the application deadline and are offered a spot may have a shorter window of time in which to decide.

-What happens if I miss the 9th grade application deadline?
+What happens if I miss the 7th and 9th grade application deadline?
 If you miss the deadline your applications will be added to the Wait List.
 Wait List applicants are then admitted as spaces become available.

 What documents do I need to provide when I enroll?
 Once you have been offered and have accepted a spot, you will need to provide a copy of the student’s birth certificate and most recent vaccination records (including the TDAP whooping cough vaccination), along with the complete Impact Academy enrollment packet.
 The enrollment packet will be provided at the 9th Grade Welcome Event (usually held in April) and is also available in the main office.